zerasul/mdbook_en/16Debug/debug.md

 As we have been talking in this chapter, it is important to know and use tools to be able to detect the errors of our game and to see that it is doing correctly what it should; in many occasions this type of errors are not detected with the first sight and we need tools to see what is happening.

 Therefore, we need to be able to have traceability, and the possibility of using a debugger for our game.
-SGDK, provides us with tools to be able to perform this traceability.
+SGDK provides us with tools to be able to perform this traceability.

 ### KLog